 No Impact.
-The nearest airport is Hawthorne Municipal Airport, a general aviation airport 3.5 miles north of the project site.
-Other nearby airports are Compton/Woodley Airport (4.25 miles northeast), Torrance Airport/Zamperini Field (4.8 miles southwest), and Los Angeles International Airport (6.4 miles northwest).
+The nearest airport is Torrance Airport/Zamperini Field, approximately 1.8 miles southeast of the site, which serves as a general aviation airport.
+Other nearby airports are Hawthorne Municipal Airport (6.4 miles north), Los Angeles International Airport (6.4 miles northwest), and Compton/Woodley Airport (7.4 miles northeast).
 However, the project site is outside any airport's influence area and 65 dBA CNEL noise contours.
 No impact would occur, and no mitigation is required.